From the Mind

 Breath work is the fastest, best-studied intervention for dropping out of reactive behavior and into intentional response.
 One slow breath moves your nervous system from sympathetic dominance toward parasympathetic tone, which is enough to widen the stimulus-response gap from zero seconds to three.
 That pause is your power.

-Personal integrity is measured in private, against yourself, one kept promise at a time.
-Every broken promise you make to yourself is a vote against your own reliability.
-Every kept promise is a brick in the foundation of self-trust.
-Nothing you build on top can hold if that foundation is cracked.
+Keeping promises to yourself is the discipline everything else stands on.
+Every broken promise is a vote against your own reliability.
+Every kept promise is a brick in the foundation.
+The unconditional oath, three non-negotiables held for 30 days, is how a cracked foundation gets rebuilt.
 The oath to yourself is the most important oath you will ever make.

 Your Body Keeps The Score: Anxiety in the Body Protocol